ajv-validator/ajv/docs/json-type-definition.md

 ## JTD schema forms

-The word "form" here refers to the shape JSON can be in, not HTML form.
+The word "form" here refers to the shape JSON can be in, not an HTML form.
 JTD specification defines 8 different forms.
-The are the most widely used data types in JSON messages (API requests and responses).
+These are widely used shapes in JSON API requests and responses.

 All forms require that: